Conveyor Belt Maintenance

 The use of a “Grizzly,” a slightly fanned row of bars, at the bottom of the chute reduces wear on the belt.
 It distributes the impact of large lumps by allowing the fines to fall onto the belt first to act as a cushion.
 The fan shape of the “Grizzly” in the direction of travel prevents jamming of the lumps.

 A “V-slot” cut in the bottom of the chute is another very satisfactory method of allowing fines to fall on the belt before the lumps and thereby reduce belt wear at this point.

 Belts should be stored if at all possible, upright in its factory package until used, in a dry room between 50°F and 70° F, free from sunlight, steam pipes, oil and corrosive fumes.
 Under no conditions should rolls of belt be laid flat on a concrete floor.
 Moisture will shrink any exposed fabric which gets damp from such storage and the belt is liable to "bow" on one edge.
 Upright rolls on a dry wooden floor are recommended.
 Belts weighing more than 25,000 lbs. should be stored on A-frames and rotated a quarter turn every three months.

 Reels or rolls should never be dropped from a freight car, truck, or other means of conveyance since their weight will break the packaging and may damage the belt.
 Reels or rolls should always be rolled or provisions should be made for hoisting them.
 For hoisting, a bar is passed through the hole in the center of the roll.
 Chains or cables looped around the bar ends should be provided with a spreader above the roll to avoid damage to the belt edges.

 Additional Information For additional information regarding these topics and many others, please consult our Radial Stacker / Conveyor manual.
-The manual is available in both an interactive web browser format, as well as a downloadable and printable PDF version.
+The manual is available as a downloadable and printable PDF version.